-The bill amends Section 22-1705 of the Idaho Code to enhance the regulatory framework surrounding the production, processing, transportation, and research of industrial hemp in the state.
-It mandates that the director of the Idaho State Department of Agriculture must promptly establish rules that comply with the 2018 Farm Bill, ensuring that these regulations are in place for the spring 2022 growing season.
-The bill also stipulates that any proposed rules that are more stringent than federal regulations must clearly outline their scope and the specific activities they regulate.
-Additionally, it allows the department to set fees and penalties for violations, while ensuring that no penalties can be imposed without prior notice and an opportunity for a hearing.
+The bill amends Section 22-1705 of the Idaho Code to enhance the regulations surrounding the production, processing, transportation, and research of industrial hemp in the state.
+It emphasizes compliance with the 2018 Farm Bill and mandates that the Idaho State Department of Agriculture expeditiously promulgate rules to facilitate these activities by the spring 2022 growing season.
+The bill also stipulates that any proposed rules that are broader or more stringent than federal regulations must clearly specify these differences in their notice of proposed rulemaking.

-A significant addition to the bill is the provision that protects hemp producers from being penalized for negligent violations under certain conditions.
+Additionally, the bill introduces new provisions that protect hemp producers from being penalized for negligent violations under certain conditions.
 Specifically, producers will not be considered negligent if they are growing hemp solely for grain or fiber, have made reasonable efforts to maintain acceptable THC levels, and if the total THC concentration does not exceed 1% on a dry weight basis.
-This amendment aims to provide clarity and support for hemp producers in Idaho, promoting compliance with state and federal regulations while fostering the growth of the industrial hemp industry.
-The bill is set to take effect on July 1, 2025.
+The bill declares an emergency, making it effective from July 1, 2025.

 Statutes affected: